FOR THE CURIOUS CELLIST

 We can even practice the Left-Hand without a cello.
 One very busy cellist kept a cut-down fingerboard in the car with her for use in traffic jams.
 In fact, we can even practice the left hand without a fingerboard, but that is another subject (see Mental Practice).

-A very useful practice technique for the left hand is to transpose any passage (that doesn’t use open strings) into neighbouring keys (see the page “Transposition As A Practice Technique“).
+Another very useful practice technique for the left hand is to transpose any passage (that doesn’t use open strings or harmonics) into neighbouring keys

 Click on the links below to explore the different areas of left-hand technique: